HELP THE SISTERS SPREAD THE WORD

 -

+The first building stage consists of the Chapel, the focal point of the monastery and the Sisters’ daily lives.
 Stage 1 will also include several wings surrounding the Chapel, including the turn and speakrooms as well as one wing of cells (the Sisters’ bedrooms) and living spaces, with their accompanying gardens.

 Additionally, Stage 1 will see the beginning of the traditional monastic boundary wall, also built from rammed earth.